johnnycatsf/psychedeli.ca/app/jekyll/articles/2012-08-02-meet-blue-velvet.md

 ---

 It's certainly been a while, hasn't it?
-I've been busy with gigs and Transformus, so there's been little time to blog.
-I have been working on stuff, including the foundation of a record label (which I'll talk about in a future post) and maintaining the Wonder Bars' official website.
+I've been busy with gigs and vacation, so there's been little time to blog.
+I *have* been working on stuff...including the foundation of a record label (which I'll talk about in a future post) and maintaining the Wonder Bars' official website.

 In the time it's taken me to maintain that site, I've been quietly